 The Council achieves these goals through the following actions:

 1. Engagement in the Consultative Mechanism of the HKSAR Government

-The Council has representation in several major logistics and transport related government committees and advisory groups, including:
+The Council maintains its core think tank function, actively engaging with all consultative and advisory bodies.
+The Council has representation in several major logistics and transport-related government committees and advisory groups, including:

-• Hong Kong Maritime and Port Board and its various sub-committees
+• Hong Kong’s Maritime and Port Board and its various sub-committees;

 2. Engagement in Trade, Industrial, and Professional Organisations and Institutes